srph/shopee/README.md

 ### 7 Days Before

 ```
-🛒 Heads up: Shopee 2.2 sale is in 1 week (on February 2, 2026)!
+🛒 Shopee 2.2 in 1 week.
+Prep your cart.
-Start prepping those carts and wishlists. 🎯
 ```

 ### 2 Days Before

 ```
-🔥 Shopee 2.2 sale in 2 days (February 2, 2026)!
+🔥 Shopee 2.2 in 2 days.
+Check vouchers.
-Check your vouchers and stackable deals.
-Don't sleep on this! 💰
 ```

 ### 1 Day Before

 ```
-⏰ Tomorrow is Shopee 2.2 (February 2, 2026)!
+⏰ Shopee 2.2 is tomorrow.
+Finalize your wishlist.
-Last chance to finalize your wishlist.
-Don't sleep on those vouchers! 🚨
 ```

 ### The Day Of (Special)

 ```
 🎉 TODAY IS SHOPEE 2.2! 🎉

-It's go time!
-Drop your best deals in this channel.
-Time to speedrun that checkout.
-May the fastest clickers win! 🏃‍♂️💨

-*Bili na, walang awa!* 🛍️
+Drop deals here.
+Checkout speedrun time. 🏃‍♂️💨
 ```

 ## 🛠️ Technical Stack